National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 • A Makah Recreation Pass must be purchased in Neah Bay prior to arriving at any trailheads on the Makah Indian Reservation.

-• Overnight parking for Shi Shi is only allowed at designated private parking lots.
+• Overnight parking for Shi Shi is permitted only at designated private parking lots.

 • Expect large crowds at Shi Shi Beach during summer months.
-There can be 50 to 250 campers along Shi Shi Beach on busy weekends.
+There have been as many as 50 to 250 campers along Shi Shi Beach on busy weekends.

-Trail tread types: Part well maintained boardwalk, part muddy road bed then sandy beach
+Trail tread types: Well-maintained boardwalk, muddy road bed, sandy beach

 General elevation trend: Flat

-River crossings: Petroleum Creek can be difficult to cross in winter during heavy rains.
+River crossings: Petroleum Creek may be difficult to cross in winter during heavy rains

 Level of difficulty: Easy